Tom Fitton

 Thomas J. Fitton (born May 30, 1968) is an American conservative activist and the president of Judicial Watch.

-Fitton is a long-term senior member of the Council for National Policy, a conservative umbrella organization for groups such as Judicial Watch.
+Fitton is a senior member of the Council for National Policy, a conservative umbrella organization for groups such as Judicial Watch.
 Fitton is the current president of the Council for National Policy, taking up the role in February 2022.

-Fitton is known for pro-Trump commentary.
-Fitton is prominent for criticizing Special Counsel Robert Mueller's investigation into alleged Russian interference in the 2016 United States presidential election; he has said that the investigation was a "coup" against U.S. President Donald Trump and called for it to be shut down.
-In 2022, researchers found that Fitton was the third-most prolific purveyor of election misinformation on Twitter during the late months of 2020.

-Fitton rejects the scientific consensus on climate change; under his tenure, Judicial Watch has filed lawsuits against climate scientists.
+Under his leadership, Judicial Watch has become one of the most active users of the Freedom of Information Act (FOIA), filing thousands of requests and hundreds of lawsuits seeking government transparency and accountability since 1998.

 Early life

 Fitton was born on May 30, 1968, in West Nyack, New York.
 His father was a manager at a supermarket and his mother was a nurse.
 He graduated from Clarkstown High School South in 1986.
 Fitton has a bachelor's degree in English from George Washington University.

 Judicial Watch

 Fitton has been the president of Judicial Watch since August 1998.
 The group primarily seeks access to government records by filing Freedom of Information Act (FOIA) and other public records act lawsuits and engaging in other forms of civil litigation.

 In 2006, Larry Klayman, Judicial Watch's former chairman, attempted to reclaim control of Judicial Watch by suing Fitton, the organization, and its other officers and directors.
 Most of Klayman's claims, including all of the claims against Fitton and Judicial Watch's other officers and directors, were dismissed in 2009.

 On October 2, 2020, it was announced that Trump intended to appoint Fitton to the D.C.
 Commission on Judicial Disabilities and Tenure.
 He was officially appointed on November 10, 2020, and his term ends on July 29, 2025.